ultrazohm/ultrazohm_sw/docs/source/ip_cores/uz_flux_approximation_script/uz_flux_approximation_script.rst

 Example usage
 =============

-In this example usage, flux-linkages of a example motor are getting approximated.
+In this example usage, flux-linkages of an example motor are getting approximated.

 - There needs to be a Excel data sheet in the same directory as the PMSM IP-Core at ``ultrazohm_sw\ip_cores\uz_pmsm_model``.